roll-w/CSL2-StationNaming/README.md

 - Customizable naming rules.
 - Could generate names from the surrounding buildings or roads.

-Note: I haven't found a way to keep the update information in the saves, so after you load a save, their names can't be updated automatically anymore, unless you manually select the name to let the mod add update information.

 ## Settings

 Except the showing settings, you could also customize the naming rules in the